25 Fun Things To Do With Baby

 Good to know: Helping around the house helps kids develop their motor skill, but more importantly, Fisher says, it helps them “feel important and gain independence.”
 Other developmentally appropriate household tasks: dusting, picking up toys and sweeping or vacuuming with mom or dad.

 Cardboard boxes are cheap, easy to find and endlessly entertaining — not to mention cognitively stimulating.
 “Children are little scientists,” Morrison says.
 “Many kids this age are fascinated with filling up boxes and dumping out boxes.”
 And while that can be annoying for parents (aka the Head Cleaner-Uppers), your little scientist is actually learning about cause and effect.

-Building with boxes can also help kids grasp complicated concepts.
+Good to know: Building with boxes can also help kids grasp complicated concepts.
 “One of the things that very young children are exploring is the idea of conceptual language, like inside and outside, on top of, underneath,” Morrison says.
 “They really get to experience that when they play with boxes.”

 23 months: Sing simple songs

 “Classic nursery rhymes and children’s songs like ‘This Little Piggy’ and ‘Five Monkeys on the Bed’ help kids understand basic mathematical concepts such as ‘taking away’ and ‘adding to,’” Laing says.
 “Kids this age aren’t going to be able to add and subtract, but they can begin to understand the concepts.”